 See when it’s your best choice: when your overall debt is getting out of hand, and you can only make the minimal credit card payment each month.
 The effects of compound interest will cause your debt to grow over time if you’re merely making the minimum payment each month to reduce your total.

 See what it looks like: Your first step should be determining your actual debt amount.
-List each creditor you owe money to, the amount owed, the int
+List each creditor you owe money to, the amount owed, the interest rate, and the due date for each payment.
+Using this view, you can decide on the best payment plan and set priorities.